 - If death had not occurred, the deceased would have been eligible for damages through a personal injury lawsuit because of the injuries resulting from the wrongful act, neglect, or default.

 You can hold the person or entity responsible for the death liable through a wrongful death lawsuit.
-These lawsuits allow the spouse of the deceased or the next of kin to claim financial compensation for losses resulting from the wrongful death.
+These lawsuits allow the spouse of the deceased person or the next of kin to claim financial compensation for losses resulting from the wrongful death.

 What Are Illinois’ Rules for Wrongful Death Lawsuits?